mains · Eggs

 - How do I store leftover French Omelet with Fine Herbs?

-- Store in an airtight container in the refrigerator for up to 3-4 days.
-Reheat gently to preserve texture.
+- Store in an airtight container in the refrigerator for 3-4 days.
+Reheat gently over medium-low heat, adding a splash of broth or water to prevent drying out.

 - Can I freeze French Omelet with Fine Herbs?